Angledcrystals/AndroidVR/README.md

 **Invisible Mirror** is a real-time camera web app that transforms live video into dynamic depth and stereo visualizations using advanced Mirror geometry.
 It combines mathematics, band detection, and interactive controls to create immersive, information-rich visual effects ideal for stereo viewing, VR, and computational photography.

+Invisible Mirror is computationally expensive, only the very best hardware for phones can run it in this era; this is a case of the HW not being able to run the code efficiently...

+Invisible Mirror does not have as many fun features as VRWizard, and it is not suitable for training perception; it is just theory put into practice.

+Also I use esoteric terminology for the functions because I think it is funny.

 ## ✨ Features

 - **Live Mirror Geometry**